pluralsh/documentation/getting-started/README.md

 ## 4. Create and Initialize Plural Repo

-[Create a new Git repo](https://docs.github.com/en/get-started/quickstart/create-a-repo) to store your Plural installation in and name it whatever you want.
+Run this command within a directory that you want to store your configuration repository in:

+```
+plural init
+```

+The Plural CLI will then guide you through a workflow using GitHub/GitLab OAuth to create a repository on your behalf.
+If you don't want the Plural CLI to do this automatically, then create a repository [manually](https://docs.github.com/en/get-started/quickstart/create-a-repo) and run `plural init` at the root of the repo.

 {% hint style="info" %}
 Currently we're limited to a one cluster to one repo mapping, but eventually that will be relaxed.
 We also strongly urge users to store installations in a fresh, separate repository to avoid our automation trampling existing files.
 {% endhint %}

-Clone your repo and then run from inside the repo:

-```
-plural init
-```

-to log into plural, set the git attributes to configure encryption, and configure your cloud provider for this installation.
+Along the `plural init` workflow, we will set the Git attributes to configure encryption and configure your cloud provider for this installation.

 You will also be asked whether you want to use Plural's domain service and if so, what you want the subdomain to be.
 Here's an example of what it looks like below: